 Overnight lodging on watercraft, in self-contained campers, or in any other form is strictly prohibited.
 Information about local camping areas is available at the park office.

-Beltzville State Park offers a wide variety of environmental education and interpretive programs March through October.
+Beltzville State Park offers a wide variety of environmental education and recreation programs March through October.
 Visitors gain appreciation and awareness toward the natural and historical resources through:

-The park’s environmental interpretive center and amphitheater serve as the focal point for interpretive programs conducted at the park.
+The park’s environmental center and amphitheater serve as the focal point for educational programs conducted at the park.